pyvista/pytest-pyvista/README.rst

 ------------
 These are the flags you can use when calling ``pytest`` in the command line:

-- ``--reset_image_cache`` creates a new image for each test in ``tests/plotting/test_plotting.py`` and is not recommended except for testing or for potentially a major or minor release.
+* ``--reset_image_cache`` creates a new image for each test in ``tests/plotting/test_plotting.py`` and is not recommended except for testing or for potentially a major or minor release.

-- You can use ``--ignore_image_cache`` if you are running on Linux and want to temporarily ignore regression testing.
+* You can use ``--ignore_image_cache`` if you are running on Linux and want to temporarily ignore regression testing.
 Realize that regression testing will still occur on our CI testing.

-- When using ``--fail_extra_image_cache`` if there is an extra image in the cache, it will report as an error.
+* When using ``--fail_extra_image_cache`` if there is an extra image in the cache, it will report as an error.

 Test specific flags
 -------------------
 These are attributes of `verify_image_cache`.
 You can set them as `True` if needed in the beginning of your test function.

-- high_variance_tests:  If necessary, the threshold for determining if a test will pass or not is incremented to another predetermined threshold.
+* high_variance_tests: If necessary, the threshold for determining if a test will pass or not is incremented to another predetermined threshold.
 This is currently done due to the use of an unstable version of VTK, in stable versions this shouldn't be necessary.

-- windows_skip_image_cache: For test where the plotting in Windows is different from MacOS/Linux.
+* windows_skip_image_cache: For test where the plotting in Windows is different from MacOS/Linux.

-- macos_skip_image_cache: For test where the plotting in MacOS is different from Windows/Linux.
+* macos_skip_image_cache: For test where the plotting in MacOS is different from Windows/Linux.

-- skip: If you have a test that plots a figure, but you don't want to compare its output against the cache, you can skip it with this flag.
+* skip: If you have a test that plots a figure, but you don't want to compare its output against the cache, you can skip it with this flag.

 Contributing
 ------------
-Contributions are very welcome.
+Contributions are always welcome.
 Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-pyvista" is free and open source software
+Distributed under the terms of the `MIT`_ license, ``pytest-pyvista`` is free and open source software.

 Issues
 ------

 If you encounter any problems, please `file an issue`_ along with a detailed description.

 .. _`Cookiecutter`: https://github.com/audreyr/cookiecutter
 .. _`@hackebrot`: https://github.com/hackebrot